APEH (gene)

 Acylamino-acid-releasing enzyme is an enzyme that in humans is encoded by the APEH gene.

-This gene encodes the enzyme acylpeptide hydrolase, which catalyzes the hydrolysis of the terminal acetylated amino acid preferentially from small acetylated peptides.
+This enzyme catalyzes the hydrolysis of the terminal acetylated amino acid preferentially from small acetylated peptides.
 The acetyl amino acid formed by this hydrolase is further processed to acetate and a free amino acid by an aminoacylase.
 This gene is located within the same region of chromosome 3 (3p21) as the aminoacylase gene, and deletions at this locus are also associated with a decrease in aminoacylase activity.
 The acylpeptide hydrolase is a homotetrameric protein of 300 kDa with each subunit consisting of 732 amino acid residues.
 It can play an important role in destroying oxidatively-damaged proteins in living cells.
 Deletions of this gene locus are found in various types of carcinomas, including small-cell lung carcinoma and renal cell carcinoma.